wavy/wavyfm-docs/chapters/reference/api.md

-The wavy.fm API is a collection [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web services over the HTTPS protocol.
+The wavy.fm API is a collection of [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) web services over the HTTPS protocol.
 In the future, this API may be extended to support additional protocols including gRPC and WebSockets.

 ## Media Type

-The API supports a variety of media-types.
-For the vast majority of transactions, JSON (`application/json` MIME type).
+The API supports a variety of media types.
+For the vast majority of transactions, JSON (`application/json` MIME type) is used.
 All text-based transactions, including JSON, are encoded in UTF-8.

 For image-based transaction, endpoints may support one or a combination of the following formats: PNG, JPEG, GIF.